These half sour pickles are easy fermented pickles.

-On Monday, I introduced you to fermenting pickles with Hungarian Summer Pickles.
-If you didn’t see that post, I encourage you to go read it now.
+You can also ferment cucumber to make pickles.
+The first cucumber pickle that I fermented was Hungarian Summer Pickles.
+If you didn't see that post, I encourage you to go read it now.
 I talk about fermenting pickles and what to expect there, so I am not going to go all over it again here.

-These pickles are similar to the pickles featured on Monday, except that they are fermented slower.
+These pickles are similar to the Hungarian Summer Pickles, except that they are fermented slower.
 They are not placed in the sun, but allowed to ferment in a cool, dark place.
-I found them also in The Joy of Pickling: 250 Flavor-Packed Recipes for Vegetables and More from Garden or Market I highly recommend that book if you plan on doing any pickling.
+I found them also in The Joy of Pickling.
+I highly recommend that book if you plan on doing any pickling.
 It is loaded with information of any kind of pickling you might want to try!

 Once again, time and yeast does all the work for you!
 In about a week, you will have some delicious pickles, with hardly any work on your part!